-The Trade Unit in the OE&T upon notice of a certification shall provide each affected worker covered by a TAA certification with written notice of the certification, what TAA program benefits and services are available, and how to apply for those services as soon as possible.
+The Trade Unit in OE&T upon notice of a certification shall provide each affected worker covered by a TAA certification with written notice of the certification, what TAA program benefits and services are available, and how to apply for those services as soon as possible.
 The state shall obtain from the firm, or other reliable source, the names and addresses of all workers who were or became totally or partially separated before the state received the certification and within the certification period, as well as workers subsequently separated during the certification period.
-Because of the statutory expansion of the TAA training benefit to adversely affected incumbent workers, the Secretary/Governor Agreement requires the OE&T to notify these workers of their possible entitlement to TAA-training as soon as possible before their partial or total separations.
-Thus, the OE&T must identify, through the firm or other reliable source, the names and addresses of all adversely affected incumbent workers to permit the OE&T to determine whether a worker is individually threatened with separation.
+Because of the statutory expansion of the TAA training benefit to adversely affected incumbent workers, the new Secretary/Governor Agreement requires NOE&T to notify these workers of their possible entitlement to TAA-training as soon as possible before their partial or total separations.
+Thus, OE&T must identify, through the firm or other reliable source, the names and addresses of all adversely affected incumbent workers to permit the determination of whether a worker is individually threatened with separation.
 Accordingly, OE&T must request a separate list of workers who are threatened with separation at the same time they request the list of adversely affected workers from the employer.

-In most cases, a certification shall not apply to any worker whose last total or partial separation from the firm before the workers' application for trade readjustment allowance occurred more than one year before the date of the petition on which such certification was granted.
+A certification shall not apply to any worker whose last total or partial separation from the firm before the workers' application for trade readjustment allowance occurred more than one year before the date of the petition on which such certification was granted.

 Each certification contains an "impact date," which identifies when layoffs or reduction in work schedules began.
 Certifications also contain a "termination date."
 Generally, the certification covers all members of the worker group who are laid off or threatened with layoff during the three-year period beginning one year before the petition was filed and ending two years after the date of the certification.
-However, the 2011 Amendments extend the impact date for all certifications of petitions filed between October 21, 2011 and January 19, 2012 to February 13, 2010 to determine if the worker is eligible for TAA.

-The OE&T shall ensure a published notice of the certification is placed in the newspaper in the areas where the certified workers reside or issue written notices to each affected individual.
+OE&T shall ensure a published notice of the certification is placed in the newspaper in the areas where the certified workers reside or issue written notices to each affected individual.